myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 <br/><br/>

 ## Why
 PivotTables are an invaluable tool for dealing with large and complex datasets, such as business analysts, researchers, or financial professionals.
 They are particularly useful for summarizing and analyzing data, allowing us to spot trends, patterns, and anomalies quickly.
 Example uses could include creating comprehensive sales reports, performing customer segmentation, or analyzing financial data.
 PivotTables offer a flexible and efficient way to rearrange, group, and summarize data.
 They are also extremely helpful in preparing data for presentations or decision-making, as they can turn extensive datasets into concise tables and clear charts.
-In essence, Pivot Tables save time and enhance the clarity of data analysis.
+In essence, PivotTables save time and enhance the clarity of data analysis.
 <br/><br/>

 ## How
 <br/>

-### Product Sales (Dataset 1)
+## Product Sales (Dataset 1)
 <br/>

 ## Step 1: Data Preparation